azerion/bluestack-sdk-android/appsfire.md

 Preliminary steps:

- - Add the mngads-server Admob adapter (src/com/appsfire/mediation/AdmobAdapter.java, src/com/appsfire/mediation/AppsfireNetworkExtras.java and src/com/appsfire/mediation/AppsfireServerParameters.java) to your application project,
+ - Add the mngads-server Admob adapter to your application project :
+      - [src/com/appsfire/mediation/AdmobAdapter.java]
+      - [src/com/appsfire/mediation/AppsfireNetworkExtras.java]
+      - [src/com/appsfire/mediation/AppsfireServerParameters.java]

  - Add [mng-ads.jar Android SDK] to the libs folder of your app as well
  - If building with Android studio, add the lib to gradle, for instance: